kislevlevy/checkra1n-bootra1n/README.md

 ## Step 5 - Jailbreak:
 - Plug your device into your PC.
 Trust your device if necessary.
-> remove touch id and passcode before entering the setup.
+> Remove touch id and passcode before entering the setup.
 - The checkra1n app should automatically detect your device and firmware type.
 - Click the Start button (using your arrow and enter keys to navigate).
 - Checkra1n will want to put your device into Recovery Mode before proceeding.
 Click the Next button.